 What fuels maritime trafficAs mentioned, the main reason behind the massive increase in shipping was the growth in world trade.
 But institutional and technological factors also had a role to play.
 In the past, the liberalization achievements of GATT and its successor the WTO provided a new momentum to world trade.
 China’s economic opening to the outside world, which led to their admission to the WTO in 2001, was also very significant – its exports quadrupled within 5 years.
 Another example of integrated markets boosting international trade is a trebling of exports from Mexico to the USA within 6 years of NAFTA being established.

-The appetites of the industrial nations and newly-industrializing emerging economies, particularly China and India, for energy and mineral resources led to increasing quantities of goods being transported from far-distant countries.
+- The appetites of the industrial nations and newly-industrializing emerging economies, particularly China and India, for energy and mineral resources led to increasing quantities of goods being transported from far-distant countries.

 The information and communications technology revolution dramatically reduced the costs of mobility and accessibility.
 It allowed new network connections and production processes such as just-in-time production, outsourcing and offshoring, and provided a tremendous stimulus to logistics.